wesovilabs/beyond/docs/advices/before.md

 {: .text-green-200}
 ## About

-We will go though an advice that traces functions invocations.
+Along this section, we wil learn to implement an advice that will print the function invocations.

 {: .text-yellow-300}